 Within the GLP-1 family, dulaglutide offers weekly convenience compared with daily liraglutide, with strong A1c lowering and robust cardiovascular data.
 Versus semaglutide, average weight loss tends to be a bit less, while glycemic efficacy is competitive.
 Tirzepatide — a dual GIP/GLP-1 agonist — often delivers larger A1c and weight changes.

 Weight effects with dulaglutide are typically modest and in the single-digit kilogram range, varying by dose and baseline — generally less than with obesity-dedicated GLP-1 regimens.
 Combination strategies can be complementary when mechanisms differ.
 Metformin limits hepatic glucose output.
 SGLT2 inhibitors increase urinary glucose excretion.
 GLP-1 RAs improve post-meal insulin dynamics and satiety.
 DPP-4 inhibitors are redundant with GLP-1 agonists and are typically not paired.
-Want to zoom out to sourcing and sport rules?

 Regulatory Status and Sourcing